This article’s for my fellow members in our Over 60 Club who are struggling with losing weight.

 A barbell & bench setup works great although you may not have access to one or belong to a gym.

 But resistance bands can build muscle just as well as free weights can, when you train consistently & properly.

-And you can also do them on an all-in-one gym machine, like Chuck Norris’ & Christie Brinkley’s Total Gym®.
+And you can workout on a compact gym machine, like Chuck Norris’ Total Gym®.

 You can also check out equipment at Dick’s Sporting Goods online, and if you have one near you, they’ll arrange for curbside pickup if you like.

 Final tip from a grizzled, “40 years of weightlifting” veteran

 I have a couple of words of encouragement for you to consider.

 You don’t need to join a gym, and you don’t need to hire a personal trainer.

 I think anyone that tries to convince you otherwise is either uninformed, trying to sell you something, or is pulling a power trip on you because you’re a beginning strength trainee.

 Don’t buy into any of that.
 This is not complicated stuff.